sorah/needroleshere/README.md

 - In the ECS container credentials provider mode, an endpoint uses an access token to distinguish a role binding and authenticates its consumer.
 Access tokens are based on shared secret generated during `needroleshere bind`.
   - a SHA-384 digest of secret is stored to a role binding data file and read from the server process, and a secret in cleartext is stored to a environment file.
   - So consider an environment file as a secret and protect it accordingly. `needroleshere bind` preserves file mode and owner of a environment file in subsequent runs for a existing role binding.
+  - `-query` mode variants use HTTP URL query string to pass an access token instead of using `AWS_CONTAINER_AUTHORIZATION_TOKEN` where turns into HTTP `Authorization` header.
+As `AWS_CONTAINER_CREDENTIALS_*_URI` is not considered a secret, it might have leaked into logs in case of request failure.
+And as the endpoint works on HTTP GET method, it is exploitable through SSRF attacks.
-  - Except for `-query` mode variants, `AWS_CONTAINER_AUTHORIZATION_TOKEN` where turns into HTTP `Authorization` header is used to pass an access token. `-query` mode uses HTTP URL query string instead.
-As a protection measure, the endpoint rejects requests with an access token passed into a query string if a corresponding role binding is configured to use non `-query` mode variants, which uses `Authorization` header.
+  - As a protection measure, for role bindings using `AWS_CONTAINER_AUTHORIZATION_TOKEN`, the endpoint rejects requests with an access token in HTTP query string.

 ## Caveats